 If you’re searching for creative YouTube video ideas, BTS videos are the way to go.
 These exclusive videos often serve as an additional marketing tool for new campaigns or events by giving viewers a glimpse into something they wouldn’t usually have access to.
 They are especially effective when paired with celebrities, experts, or influencers.

 The best thing about time-lapse videos is that you can record them on your phone, as most modern smartphones have a time-lapse feature (if not, there are free apps).
 Time-lapses help give context to processes and transitions, such as videos of office buildings, construction, event preparations, etc. The most important tip here is to place your phone – or camera – on a stable surface so that the recording is unobstructed, i.e., there are no bumps or shocks.

 5. Use Animations

-Animated videos can be used in many ways, from simple typography animations to animated illustrations, at icons, and even videos with full character animation.
+Animated videos can be used in several ways, from simple typography animations to animated illustrations, icons, and even videos with full character animation.
 Animations are an alternative to human talent and are great for conveying concepts in explainer and storytelling videos and for content aimed at younger audiences because they look like cartoons.